ballahad/BCHM5420A-summer-2025.1/notebooks/markdown/02_set_up_dev_env.md

 <img src="../../images/laptop.png" width=55>

+Let's walk through the levels of the [git-game](https://github.com/git-game/git-game) to get familiar with some more git commands.

-Below are a few resources to get more comfortable with Git and Github
+Below are a few more resources to comfortable with Git and Github

 - https://learngitbranching.js.org/
-- https://github.com/git-game/git-game (can you make it to level 10?)
 - https://ohmygit.org/

 ## Research Question Brainstorm